In this guide, we take a look at Mercedes Adaptive Damping System or ADS. What it is and how to tell if your Mercedes-Benz has it.

 Sometimes Mercedes ADS is even confused with Active Body Control (ABC) hydraulic suspension.

 A few Mercedes vehicles are equipped with (ADS) in addition to Airmatic.
 Think of ADS as an add-on to the Airmatic.
 In fact even though ML, GL, R class sold in the US have air suspension as standard, not all of them have ADS.

-On vehicles equipped with Adaptive Damping System in addition to Airmatic (automatic vehicle height adjustment), the driver can select the suspension stiffnes (ride quality) at a push of a button.
-Mercedes with ADS have a button on the center console that allows them to select the stiffness of the suspension.
+On vehicles equipped with Adaptive Damping System in addition to Airmatic (automatic vehicle height adjustment), the driver can select the suspension stiffness (ride quality) at a push of a button.
+Mercedes with ADS has a button on the center console that allows them to select the stiffness of the suspension.
 Typically you have three settings.

 If your Mercedes does not have ADS, you can not adjust the stiffness of the suspension.
 The vehicle adjusts the ride height automatically, or you can raise the vehicle.
 But that does not change the stiffness of the suspension.